Guide to Understanding Canadian Culture

 Economy and Business in Canada

-If you are planning on visiting Canada, then make sure you read about requirements for the Canadian eTA.
-You can apply for the Canada eTA Visa Waiver online right here, and if you need any help or require any clarifications you should contact our helpdesk for support and guidance.
+If you are planning on visiting Canada, then make sure you read about therequirements for the Canadian eTA.
+You can apply for the Canada eTA Visa Waiver online right here.